amplication/docs/docs/getting-started/first-app.md

 1. Click **Pending** to open the *Pending Changes* page.
 2. In this page, you can see that the creation of the *Project* entity hasn't been committed.
 Click **Commit Changes**.
-3. In the *Commit Pending Changes* dialog, enter a short description of the changes you're committing for example, "Created project entity".
+3. In the *Commit Pending Changes* dialog, enter a short description of the changes you're committing.
+For example, "Created project entity".

 ![](./assets/pic9.jpg)